ICU Design Citation

 - A photograph or rendering image of a typical patient room, complete with furnishings (include front of room and interior).

-- Seven copies and one original of a 4-7 minute professional quality DVD video tour of the unit in either the full or compact size (.avi format).
+Provide link to download a 4-7 minute professional quality video tour of the unit in either the full or compact size (.mp4 format).
+Do not send CD/DVD/Flash Drive.
 Narration describing functionality is important.
 For judging purposes, the institution/unit must remain anonymous.
 We recommend that the video showcase the entire unit, for example, the patient rooms, staff work areas, amenities for families, etc., and depict real patient situations or activities.
 We also recommend that explanations of unique uses and design features are emphasized and that describing the obvious, common features or manufactured equipment items be avoided.
 All the judges are familiar with standard unit usage, equipment and structure.

 Critieria and Notfication